 One of the major sources of the world famous Madison River, the Gibbon is a good fishery in its own right.
 Originally fishless above Gibbon Falls, stocking in the early 1900’s gives the angler the chance to target Browns, Rainbows, Brookies, and even Grayling in a few spots.
 In the fall of 2017 the park service has begun a program to replace non-native species with westslope cutthroat above the Virginia Cascades.
 The Gibbon rises in Grebe Lake, and several major waterfalls along its course divides the fishery and isolates distinct fish populations.
-Much of best water is easily accessed from the road, although hike in options exist, especially after the park service re-routed the Grand Loop Road out of Gibbon Canyon in 2009.
+Much of best water when fly-fishing the Gibbon River is easily accessed from the road, although hike in options exist, especially after the park service re-routed the Grand Loop Road out of Gibbon Canyon in 2009.
 It’s tough to give a general overview of fishing on the Gibbon, as the prime seasons, tactics, and expected quarry vary wildly on different sections of the river.
 The good news is that the Gibbon offers something for anglers of every skill level, from rank beginner to seasoned veteran.

-Fishing the Gibbon River- Grebe Lake to Little Gibbon Falls
+Fly-Fishing the Gibbon River- Grebe Lake to Little Gibbon Falls

 The Gibbon is rarely fished in this stretch, as it is pretty far from the road in tough country that is known for its Grizzly Bear population.
 Grebe Lake, however, is a popular fishing destination.